One-step smoothing splines instrumental regression: Our estimator

 see \citet[Section 7.3]{green1993nonparametric}.
 Let $\bm{Y}$ be the vector $\left(Y_1, \ldots Y_n\right)^T$, then

 where $\bm{\Omega}$ is the matrix with generic element $n^{-2} \omega(W_i-W_j)$.
 Hence, we want to minimize a quadratic function in parameters under the constraints $\bm{Z^T \delta} = 0$.
 This yields a unique solution under the usual requirements.
-The following proposition gives a more convenient formula that characterizes our estimator. \begin{proposition} For any $\lambda >0$, if $\bm{Z}$ is full rank and all $W_i$'s are different, the solution to (\ref{estimator}) exists, is unique, and is a natural cubic spline $\widehat{g}$ characterized by
+The following proposition gives a precise characterization. \begin{proposition} and all $W_i$'s are different, the solution to (\ref{estimator}) exists, is unique, and is a natural cubic spline $\widehat{g}$ characterized by